strimzi/proposals/070-dont-fail-reconciliation-in-manual-rolling-update.md

 When this feature gate is enabled, a failure of the manual rolling update will not cause a failure of the whole reconciliation but the reconciliation will continue with a warning instead.
 When the feature gate is disabled, the reconciliation will fail with an error as it does today.

-This feature gate is expected:
+This expected roadmap for the feature gate is as follows:
-* To be introduced in Strimzi 0.41.0 as alpha level feature gate
+* Introduced in Strimzi 0.41.0 as alpha level feature gate
 * Move to _beta_ phase and be enabled by default in Strimzi 0.43.0
 * Move to _GA_ phase and be permanently enabled in Strimzi 0.45.0